 I hold a BACP recognised Certificate in Online and Telephone Counselling, and offer online (via Zoom, Skype or FaceTime) or telephone counselling to clients based anywhere in the UK or the Republic of Ireland.

 "Time to Talk" sessions: even for counsellors and therapists, life happens with all its struggles and it can be hard to feel centred and hold onto our emotional resilience.
 It can also be hard to acknowledge and prioritise the need for good self-care practice.
 I therefore offer counsellors and therapists a chance to talk confidentially and acquire support and self-care strategies.

 Because I know it's not easy sharing with a complete stranger, I offer an initial lower-cost 50 minute session where we can get to know each other and you can talk about what's bringing you to counselling and what you'd like to gain from your counselling.

 I am a BACP Accredited Counsellor, and a member of the BACP Register.

-As well as my private practice, I currently work as a School Counsellor at a prestigious State Boarding School and as a Counselling Caseworker in the Student Counselling Service at a local University.
+As well as my private practice, I currently work as a School Counsellor at a prestigious State Boarding School and until recently was working as a Counselling Caseworker in the Student Counselling Service at a local University.
 I've also worked in GP Surgeries, an NHS Staff Support Service and for charitable organisations including Women's Counselling (working with survivors of abuse) and Off The Record (a youth counselling service).
-I've also worked for Victim Support Surrey, supporting survivors of crimes such as buglary, stalking and assault.
+Whilst training as a counsellor, I worked for Victim Support Surrey, supporting survivors of crimes such as burglary, stalking and assault.